zhang-ping-wj/eqtl-lmm-teaching-materials/README.md

 - `Simulated_test_data_geneA_eQTL.csv`
 - `Simulated test dataset_geneA_eQTL.R`

 The workshop document describes a practical on eQTLs, genotype coding, linear mixed-effects models, and genotype-by-time analysis.
-The CSV and R script are simulated teaching data, not a genome-wide eQTL scan.
+The CSV and R script are simulated teaching data, not a genome-wide eQTL mapping.

 ## Data structure summary